raninirmal/Work-Study--Its-Objectives-Benefits/README.md

 Organizations determine whether work programs, investments, and acquisitions achieve their objectives in work measurement.

 A good work measurement system has the following benefits.
-•	A better understanding of work measurements enables better control over work methods and processes.
+•A better understanding of work measurements enables better control over work methods and processes.

-•	Evaluate the suitableness of the workforce assigned to an organization.
+•Evaluate the suitableness of the workforce assigned to an organization.

-•	A good management system reduces labor costs, increases productivity, and improves performance appraisal, planning, and scheduling.
+•A good management system reduces labor costs, increases productivity, and improves performance appraisal, planning, and scheduling.

-•	Work measurement enables the development of realistic work schedules through an accurate assessment of human work compared to plant capacity for production and maintenance planning.
+•Work measurement enables the development of realistic work schedules through an accurate assessment of human work compared to plant capacity for production and maintenance planning.

-•	Detailed instructions are provided on how to prepare estimated selling prices and delivery schedules for tenders.
+•Detailed instructions are provided on how to prepare estimated selling prices and delivery schedules for tenders.

-•	The effectiveness of work planning can be determined.
+•The effectiveness of work planning can be determined.

-•	Prevents backlogs of work.
+•Prevents backlogs of work.

-•	Streamline work processes.
+•Streamline work processes.

-•	Simplifies workforce planning through an analysis of actual and standard time.
+•Simplifies workforce planning through an analysis of actual and standard time.

-•	The cost and labor requirements of the future can be estimated.
+•The cost and labor requirements of the future can be estimated.
 The purpose of this is to provide a framework for estimating and controlling labor costs.

 **Work measurement techniques and their application**